 Completely taken by surprise, Laura remained speechless, until it registered in her brain that she was being rescued.
-With a sob of relief, she responded, “Yes, yes.
+With a cry of relief, she responded, “Yes, yes.
 I’m in here.”

-She heard someone outside her vehicle before a huge form loomed out of the dark beside her driver’s side window.
+She heard someone outside her vehicle before a huge form loomed out of the darkness next to window.
 She gasped in alarm before she realized it was her rescuer.

 He bent down and peered into the darkened vehicle.
 Even in the blackness, Laura could make out the thick mat of dark hair, the square jaw, and the cold steel of his narrowed eyes.
 Recognition was swift.